LLM.js — Universal LLM Interface

 LLM.js

-supports simple string prompts, but also full
+supports simple string prompts, but also full message history:

 await LLM([